 When you select a massage therapy chair, important features to consider include ease of set-up and transport, client comfort, durability, and ease of use for you.

 For client comfort, adjustability of the chair is an important factor.
 You want to accommodate as many people as possible, from the smallest to the largest.
 While a variety of adjustable parts let you more easily adapt the chair to fit any client, some therapists find too many knobs and levers can become confusing and distracting.
 Pick something you are comfortable learning to use.

 Most chairs have an adjustable face cradle, chest pad, and arm rest, and some chairs also have an adjustable seat.
 Learn to work all the adjustable parts before you start seeing clients.
-Fumbling with a chair at a massage session can be distracting and annoying to clients.
+If you fumble with a chair during a massage session, it can distract and annoy clients.

 An alternative to a full massage chair is the TravelMate desktop unit.
 This unit is the top half of a massage chair designed to sit on a desk, table, counter, or other convenient surface.
 The client sits in a regular chair.
 The TravelMate works great for providing back massage to clients in wheelchairs or for moving around an office and giving back massages at desks.